Indigenous and community conserved area

-Indigenous and community conserved areas (ICCAs), or indigenous peoples’ and community conserved territories and areas, are spaces de facto governed by indigenous peoples or local communities with evidently positive outcomes for the conservation of biological and cultural diversity.
+ICCAs are territories and areas conserved by Indigenous Peoples and local communities, i.e., natural spaces de facto governed by Indigenous peoples or local communities with evidently positive outcomes for the conservation of biological and cultural diversity.
+ICCA is an abbreviation for "territories and areas governed, managed and conserved by Indigenous Peoples and local communities".
+Since about 2020, a term commonly used intercheangebly with ICCAs is 'territories of life'.
 In ICCAs, the continuation, revival, or modification of traditional practices (some of which are of ancient origin) and/or new initiatives succeed in protecting and restoring natural resources and cultural values in the face of new threats or opportunities.
 Some ICCAs are situated in remote ecosystems that have had minimum human influence, while others encompass areas of various regulations and magnitudes within regions strongly affected or modified by human occupation.
 ICCAs may or may not fit the IUCN definition of “protected area” but, when they do, they can fall into any IUCN protected area categories.

 The following three characteristics are used to identify an ICCA: